influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/bucket/update.md

 ```

 ##### Update the shard group duration of a bucket
-Custom shard group durations are only suppored in **InfluxDB OSS**.
+Custom shard group durations are only supported in **InfluxDB OSS**.
 The shard group duration must be shorter than the buckets retention period.

 ```sh